-SCF's NPL ratio as of June 2019 remained broadly stable compared with the level as of the end of December 2018 and 20 basis points below the ratio reported a year earlier, and compares very favourably to the Spanish system average of 5.1% as of the same date.
-The bank's coverage ratio (that is, loan-loss reserves as a percentage of NPLs) stood at a high 102.3%, above the 59% system average.
+SCF's NPL ratio as of December 2019 remained broadly stable compared with a year earlier, and compares very favourably with the Spanish system average of 4.57% as of the same date.
+The bank's coverage ratio (that is, loan-loss reserves as a percentage of NPLs) was a high 98.4%, above the 60% system average.

-SCF's sound asset risk is underpinned by the entity's conservative risk management, which involves (1) focusing on recovery processes; (2) conservative provisioning policies to ensure the maintenance of high coverage ratios; and (3) strict underwriting policies for new loans.
+SCF's sound asset risk is underpinned by the entity's conservative risk management, which involves (1) focus on recovery processes; (2) conservative provisioning policies to ensure maintenance of high coverage ratios; and (3) strict underwriting policies for new loans.
 In addition, SCF uses loan portfolio disposals on a recurrent basis to manage its asset risk, which contributes to the improvement in NPL ratios.